 How to Cook Rice in the OvenIf you've ever found yourself running out of burners on your cooktop (or pots to cook with), you can free up space on your stovetop by cooking rice in the oven.

 Oven-baked rice is pretty much the same as regular rice, and you can cook brown rice or white rice using this technique.
 Rice cooked in the oven cooks evenly, so you won't end up with burnt rice stuck to the bottom of your pot.

-You can cook rice in the oven using just a single pot, as long as it is safe for the stovetop and the oven (including the lid).
+You can cook rice in the oven using just a single pot, as long as the pot is safe for the stovetop and the oven (including the lid).
 A Dutch oven is a good choice.
 But you can also use a shallow baking dish or pan with a lid.
 And even if you don't have a lid, you can cover the dish tightly with foil and it should work just fine.

 Cooking Rice in the Oven

 - Start with one cup of uncooked rice.
 This will be enough for four regular servings of rice.
 To make a double batch, just double all the quantities given here (but not the cooking times).

 - Rinse the rice with cold water until the water is clear.
 You don't absolutely need to rinse the rice, but doing so removes excess starch that can make the rice come out sticky.
 The flip-side is that rinsing the rice washes away some of the nutrients that are added to white rice.
 The choice is yours.
 Note that you don't need to rinse brown rice.

 - Bring your liquid to a boil on the stovetop.
 For white rice, boil 1 2/3 cups of liquid.
 For brown rice you'll need 1¾ cups.
 Add ½ Tbsp of butter to the liquid as well as 1 tsp of Kosher salt.
 If you're cooking with stock as opposed to plain water, you might want to use less salt (or none at all).
 It all depends on how salty your stock is.